PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 * [Singularity](https://singularity.hpcng.org), maintained by [HPCng](https://hpcng.org) on their [GitHub](https://github.com/hpcng/singularity);
 * [SingularityCE](https://sylabs.io/singularity), maintained by [Sylabs](https://sylabs.io) on their [GitHub](https://github.com/sylabs/singularity).

 These two variants are equivalent up until version 3.7.4, released on May 2021.
 This tutorial was developed with Singularity 3.5.x, therefore both variants can be used for the hands-on.
-For purely *legacy* reasons, at the moment all links to resources are pointing to Sylabs resources.

 Singularity was designed from scratch as a container engine for HPC applications, which is clearly reflected in some of its main features: